 2. We propose to add in Section 2.9.4 a new paragraph (f) as follows:

-(f) The test summary as specified in the Manual of Tests and Criteria, Part III sub-section 38.3, paragraph 38.3.5 shall be made available upon request.
+(f) Manufacturers and subsequent distributors of cells or batteries shall make available the test summary as specified in the Manual of Tests and Criteria, Part III sub-section 38.3, paragraph 38.3.5.

 3. In the Manual of Tests and Criteria, add a new paragraph in sub-section 38.3 as follows:

-38.3.5 Lithium cell and battery test summary document
+38.3.5 Lithium cell and battery test summary

-The following document shall be made available upon request:
+The following test summary shall be made available upon request: